DeepasreeKannakykd/Goibibo-Redesign-UX-case-Study/README.md

 # UI/UX Website Redesign 🎯

-## Basic Details
+Basic Details

-### Team Name: Mission Implausible
+Project Type: UI/UX Internship Project
+Organization: TechGlobal

 ---

-## Team Members
-- **Team Lead:** Deepasree Kannaky K D - Sahrdaya College of Advanced Studies, Kodakara

----

 ## Project Description

-This project focuses on the **UI/UX redesign of an existing website** with the aim of improving usability, accessibility, and visual appeal.
-The redesign was created entirely by me using a user-centered design approach.
+The project focuses on the redesign of the Goibibo website to improve usability, accessibility, and overall visual appeal.
+The aim was to enhance the user experience of the travel booking platform by creating a cleaner, more intuitive, and user-friendly interface.

-The project involved identifying usability issues in the existing website, creating wireframes, designing high-fidelity UI screens, and building an interactive prototype in Figma to improve the overall user experience.
+The redesign process included user research, identifying usability issues, creating wireframes, designing high-fidelity UI screens, and building an interactive prototype using Figma.

-The redesigned website now offers a modern, clean, responsive, and user-friendly interface.
+The final design delivers a modern, visually appealing, and easy-to-navigate travel booking experience.

 ---

-## The Problem
+## Problem in the Original Website
-Many websites often have outdated designs, poor navigation structure, inconsistent visual hierarchy, and limited accessibility features.

-These issues can lead to:
-- Poor user experience
-- Confusing navigation
-- Reduced engagement
-- Accessibility problems
-- Non-responsive layouts

-The objective of this redesign was to solve these usability and design challenges.
+In the original website, there was a navigation and page-state inconsistency issue.

+When users selected the Home page, the flight booking widget remained visible, even though it should ideally appear only on the Flights page.

+This created confusion because users expect the content shown on each page to match the selected navigation tab.

+Additionally, the blue active indicator line in the header remained under the “Flights” tab, even while the user was on the Home page.

+This caused a mismatch between:

+the selected page
+the visible content
+the active navigation state

+As a result, users may feel unsure about which page they are currently viewing, leading to a poor and confusing browsing experience.

 ---

-## The Solution
-The solution was to completely redesign the website interface by focusing on:

-- Better user flow
-- Improved navigation structure
-- Modern UI design
-- Consistent typography and spacing
-- Responsive layouts
-- Improved accessibility
-- Better visual hierarchy

-The final design provides users with a seamless and intuitive browsing experience.
+##Solution of My Project

+To solve the navigation inconsistency and improve the overall user experience, I completely redesigned multiple pages of the Goibibo website using a user-centered UI/UX approach.

+In my redesigned version:

+The Home page contains only home-related content, offers, and quick access sections.
+The flight booking widget appears only on the Flights page, ensuring that the displayed content matches the selected tab.
+The active blue header indicator moves dynamically to the currently selected page, giving clear visual feedback.
+I also redesigned the other service pages, including:
+Flights
+Cabs
+Buses
+Trains
+Hotels
+Each page includes relevant images, icons, and visual sections related to that specific travel service to improve clarity and make the interface more engaging.
+The layouts, typography, spacing, and visual hierarchy were redesigned to maintain consistency across all pages.

+This redesign improves usability, reduces user confusion, and creates a smooth navigation experience throughout the website.

 ---